zidonb/FarmTranslate/Docs/qa_pormpt.md

 Be critical, direct, and thorough.
 Focus on hardening the code against failure.

 Take as much time as you need!!!

+If you find a bug, explain why it happens, how to fix it, and provide a test case that would have caught it.

+**important**:
 And if no bugs you dont have to make up ones just to please me.
 I want real bugs.